View our Covid-19 Response Learn More- Click to Dismiss

 Emergency Action or Evacuation Plans

-The emergency action plan or emergency evacuation plan is written in the intervention portion of the IHP or in a separate document referenced in the IHP.
+The emergency action plan or emergency evacuation plan is written in the intervention portion of the IHP or in separate documents referenced in the IHP.
 The plan should include: learner demographics, condition or impairment, triggers (if applicable, e.g. flashing lights or loud sounds), signs or symptoms of an emergency, actions to be taken, and special written instructions staff need to know in plain language that can be easily understood by all school personnel.

 Reviewing and Revising an Individual Health Plan (IHP)